Museums Talk: From the Netherlands

 Venue: Istanbul Modern Auditorium

 Before the talk, the documentary DEPOT – Reflecting Boijmans, directed by Sonia Herman Dolz, will be screened.
 The film focuses on the founding story of the Depot Museum Boijmans Van Beuningen (Depot), known as the world’s first publicly accessible art storage.
-The documentary reveals the construction process of the Depot through the narratives of Sjarel Ex together with Winy Maas, one of the founders of MVRDV, the architectural office behind the building.
-The film, which includes archival material of the museum building built in the 1930s, also highlights the fundamental objective behind the Depot’s establishment: to better inform the public about the preservation and restoration of art.
+The documentary reveals the construction process of the Depot through the narratives of Sjarel Ex—he initiated and surveyed the development of the new Depot—together with Winy Maas, one of the founders of MVRDV, the architectural office behind the building.
+The film, which includes archival material of the first museum building built in the 1930s, also highlights the fundamental objective behind the Depot’s establishment: to better inform the public about the preservation and restoration of art, and how to work in public/private conditions.

-Founded in 1849, the Boijmans Van Beuningen Museum houses an international collection of more than 150,000 classical, modern, and contemporary artworks.
+Founded in 1849, the Boijmans Van Beuningen Museum houses an international collection of more than 150,000 classical, modern, and contemporary artworks and design objects.
 The museum takes its name from its two major donors, Frans Jacob Otto Boijmans and Daniël George Van Beuningen.
-Located in the Museumpark district, where the city's leading museums are located, the museum operates in the Van der Steur Building, inaugurated in 1935 and expanded over time with additions.
-The museum, which recently closed its doors temporarily due to renovations, continues to exhibit its collection at the Depot, which opened in 2021.
+Located in the Museumpark district, where the city's leading museums are located, the museum operates in the Van der Steur Building, inaugurated in 1935 and expanded over time with additions in the seventies by architect Bodon and in the 90s by architects Robbrecht & Daem.
+The museum, which recently closed its doors temporarily due to renovations, continues to exhibit its collection in traveling exhibitions and at the Depot, which opened in 2021.

-Sjarel Ex, who studied art history, specializes in Dutch avant-garde art, particularly the Bauhaus, and the De-Stijl movements.
-As an independent researcher, he has published articles internationally and, in addition to curating exhibitions, has carried out site-specific projects in public spaces in Amsterdam and Utrecht.
-After working at the Centraal Museum in Utrecht, he served as the director of the Boijmans Van Beuningen Museum in Rotterdam.
-During the museum’s renovation, he played a significant role in the establishment of the Depot, an open, accessible, and transparent storage space for visitors while preserving thousands of works under one roof.
+Sjarel Ex, who studied art history, specializes in Dutch avant-garde art, particularly the Dutch De Stijl movement, and how De Stijl was influencing the German Bauhaus in its formative years.
+He was director of the Municipal Museum of Utrecht from 1988 to 2004 and director in Rotterdam from 2004 to 2022.
+As an independent researcher, he has published articles internationally and, in addition to curating exhibitions—like “LaLaLa Human Steps” for the Istanbul Modern in 2014—has carried out site-specific projects in public spaces in Rotterdam, Amsterdam, and Utrecht.
 Since leaving the Boijmans Van Beuningen Museum in 2022, Ex continues his career as an independent curator, writer, and advisor.

 The event is free of charge.